COVID-19 Crisis Support

-Madrix will stream webinars on YouTube dedicated to its range of lighting control solutions.
-These will include an overview of Madrix Radar, the RDM tool for automatic device monitoring, and the latest software updates in Madrix 5.
-The sessions will run from 31 March to 3 April from 4pm CEST (2pm GMT).
-Visit Madrix's YouTube channel for more details.
+Madrix' YouTube channel now features recordings of the company's livestream videos broadcast earlier this year.
+The sessions are dedicated to Madrix' range of lighting control solutions.
+These include an overview of Madrix Radar, the RDM tool for automatic device monitoring, and the latest software updates in Madrix 5.

 Avid is providing free 90-day software licences for students affected by campus closures.
 If your university is an Avid Learning Partner, you should have already received instructions from the ALP team directly.
 Otherwise, you can request a code HERE.

 DPA Microphones has released various online training webinars focused on products and techniques.
 The company is hosting interviews with industry professionals including Whit Norris, Brad Maddox and Eddie Caipo on multiple streaming platforms; there will also be live streamed performances by industry-leading musicians, including symphony and orchestra engineer Mary Mazurek.

 DPA is also releasing new Mic University articles, featuring tips for stay-at-home content providers and a cleaning guide that provides ways to ensure proper mic hygiene – these can be found here

 Webinars and tutorials dedicated to various pro audio and lighting topics are shared regularly on the public Facebook group of DWR Distribution, available HERE.

 Harman Professional Solutions Solutions has extended its e-learning programme into August – for the latest sessions available for registration, click HERE.

 All past and present K-array Webinar Series are available HERE.